-Second, amending the Planning Act 2008 to establish a new capacity threshold for composite projects including storage and another form of generation, such that a composite project in England would fall into the NSIP regime where either its capacity, excluding any electricity storage, is more than 50MW; or, the capacity of any electricity storage is more than 50MW.
-Therefore, where the capacity of both the storage and non-storage elements of the generating station are less than 50MW individually, but over 50MW in combination, the generating station would fall under the local planning regime.
+Second, amending the Planning Act 2008 to establish a new capacity threshold for composite projects including storage and another form of generation, such that a composite project in England would fall into the NSIP regime where either its capacity, excluding any electricity storage, is more than 50MW; or, the capacity of any electricity storage is more than 50 MW.
+Therefore, where the capacity of both the storage and non-storage elements of the generating station are less than 50 MW individually, but over 50 MW in combination, the generating station would fall under the local planning regime.

-In response to the consultation, the Electricity Storage Network (ESN)14 raised issues with the Government's proposal, which are relevant to smart local energy systems [12].
+In response to the consultation, the Electricity Storage Network (ESN) (Regen, 2019b) raised issues with the Government's proposal, which are relevant to smart local energy systems (The Electricity Storage Network, 2019).
+Evidence from the ESN found that the 50 MW threshold is a barrier due to the cost and time (between 1.5 and 3-years) that the NISP process entails: